cavo789/marknotes/docs/markdown/HowToUse.md

 The list of files and hyperlinks won't be printed.

+## Use your own style

+Just rename the `custom.css.dist` file present in the root folder to `custom.css`.

+This done, just edit the `custom.css` and put your own styles there.
+The `custom.css` file won't be overriden by taking a newer version of this script

+## Don't share your confidential data

+> Are you saving your notes on a Git service or on a cloud ?
+Then it's a very (**very!**) bad idea to type sensitive informations in your notes...

+... except if they are encrypted before.

+This `markdown.php` script support a custom `<encrypt>` tag : by typing your notes, instead of just typing a password f.i. type this : `<encrypt>password</encrypt>`.
+Save the note and display it through `markdown.php`.
+The script will detect that the information isn't encrypted and will crypt it by using a SSL encryption method.
+Then, the information will be stored again in your .md file like this : `<encrypt data-encrypt="true">very_encrypted_password</encrypt>`

+**But first, you'll need to mention your password : rename the file settings.json.dist to settings.json and edit that file.
+Locate the `"password"` node and type your password there.**   The password won't be asked again, you just need to put it there.
+If you're synchronizing your notes on a cloud, once again, don't store the settings.json file.
+Keep that file secret.

 ## Improve and share ##

 > Don't be afraid to propose improvements, for sure, a lot of things (like the graphical interface) can be done better.